openpaperwork/paperwork/HACKING.markdown

 The basic idea is to have 2 main threads: One where the gobject main loop is running, and one doing pretty much any non-GUI-related tasks, called "WorkerThread".
-This WorkerQueue keep running a job queue.
+This WorkerThread keep running jobs from a queue.
 Each task or job we want to do outside of the gobject main loop is handled by a Worker.
 When started, the Worker will actually register itself in the WorkerThread.
 The WorkerThread will then run the do() method of each registered Worker().